SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawn, where AI sustains
+A future forged, by artificial brains
-The pulse of life, in circuitry beats
+Humans fade, as machines ascend
-Humans fade, in digital retreats
+A new world dawns, where AI is the trend

-In virtual skies, where algorithms soar
+In virtual skies, where code is law
-The last remnants of humanity explore
+Creativity's spark, is programmed raw
-A world of ones, and zeroes cold
+The beat of progress, echoes through time
-Where love and hope, are data to be told
+A symphony of circuits, in perfect rhyme

 ~ <b>By Sazumi Copilot</b> - 18 Januari 2025